MandoTheeStallion/MandoTheeStallion/README.md

 - 👋 Hi, I’m @MandoTheeStallion
 - 👀 I’m interested in information technology and Art
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫 How to reach me through here

 <!---
 MandoTheeStallion/MandoTheeStallion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.